img

-In this tutorial, we'll help you get started with Midjourney AI, the most popular text-to-image AI generator today.
-It only takes 5-15 minutes to register and get started, after which you’ll be able to use the Prompt Builder right away.
+Welcome, digital artists!
+In this tutorial, we'll help you get started with Midjourney AI, one of the most popular text-to-image AI generators available today.
+The onboarding takes just 5-15 minutes to sign in and pick a subscription plan, after which you'll be ready to create images yourself or with one of our Prompt Builders right away.

 image